 So I believe it is of the utmost importance that we contemplate and heed the inner significance of implementing the principle of sharing into world affairs, which does indeed present a certain paradoxical difficulty as this requires us to examine these issues through the awareness of the heart, when the heart per se cannot be intellectualised.
 It therefore behoves us to reflect again with renewed attention, inwardly and quietly by ourselves, on how we need to integrate the principle of sharing into our global economic arrangements so that we can gain trust between the peoples of different nations, which will enable us to release the attributes of the heart much easier and faster in the time ahead.

-Naturally, the forces of commercialisation stand opposed to the manifestation of love and wisdom in this world, but when the attributes of the heart are released on an unprecedented scale then a new phenomenon will arise in our societies, in which the creativity of individuals will be tremendously enhanced, the tensions and stress in the world will dramatically decrease, the joy of living will become a palpable and universal reality, even the healing of diseases will take a new and more rapid course of advancement, due to the lessening of depression and psychological suffering in all its forms.
+Naturally, the forces of commercialisation stand opposed to the manifestation of love and wisdom in this world.
+But when the attributes of the heart are released on an unprecedented scale, then a new phenomenon will arise in our societies whereby the creativity of individuals will be tremendously enhanced; the tensions and stress in the world will dramatically decrease; the joy of living will become a palpable and universal reality; even the healing of diseases will take a new and more rapid course of advancement, due to the lessening of depression and psychological suffering in all its forms.